 Starting at the top, using the option key and the down arrow, the chart is expanded by using the down arrow three times before moving onto the next row and repeating the command.
 Any errors in single rows are easily edited.
 I have added the green cells on the right to represent the alternate 2 rows of color 1, making it easier to keep an eye on rows as chart is edited further

 I began by eliminating the red on rows marked with green cells, leaving only the black in those rows.
 Copying and pasting the chart with each step provides a continuing visual check and may avoid restarts.
-In the center chart black has been eliminated from rows (with no color cells on far right) containing red.
+In the middle chart, black has been eliminated from rows (with no color cells on the far right) containing red.
 Lastly, red cells are changed to black for the final pattern repeat.

 DROP STITCH LACE IN 2 COLORS: my original separation

-Three color per row slip stitch: the method is the same as for 3 colors per row DBJ.
+Three colors per row slip stitch: the method is the same as for 3 colors per row DBJ.
 The separation from my previous post

 It helps to have some understanding of rules for creating fabrics such as mazes and mosaics prior to designing your own.
 The color separation can be a tedious one.
 I have previously worked out the repeats in paint programs.
 This method is far quicker, but there are still lots of pixels that need to be entered in software for download or squares that need to be punched.
-There are very interesting results that can happen by using pre punched factory supplied punchcards.
-Any of the same designs may be worked both single and double bed, but the topic here is for a diy approach to the separation for suitable designs
+There are very interesting results that can happen by using pre-punched factory-supplied punchcards.
+Any of the same designs may be worked on both single and double bed, but the topic here is for a DIY approach to the separation for suitable designs

 Punchcard knitters need to punch the majority of squares.
-That are manually accomplishing the task automated by color reversing the repeat in electronics.
+They are manually accomplishing the task automated by color reversing the repeat in electronics.
 This fabric is knit at double length, with color changes every 2 rows.
-The alternate color now fills in empty squares on even numbered design repeat marked rows in the expanded table.
+The alternate color now fills in empty squares on even-numbered design repeat marked rows in the expanded table.
 Black squares are removed from those same rows.
 Hide blank rows.
-Bottom right chart shows stitches that will be knitting, white squares will be slipping.
+The bottom right chart shows stitches that will be knitting, white squares will be slipping.

 The BW image tiled.
 Most electronics (ayab is an exception) require a single repeat in width and height.
-If color reverse is an option, one may program white squares and use the machine or software to color reverse.
-Punchcard knitters use the 24 stitch width repeat in width, twice in lenght, punching all black squares.
+If color reversal is an option, one may program white squares and use the machine or software to color reverse.
+Punchcard knitters use the 24 stitch width repeat in width, twice in length, punching all black squares.
 Slip stitch <€” €”> is the default setting.

 After all that, let us not forget that for color changes every 2 rows the new repeat needs to be programmed to knit at twice the height.
-Again, most electronics (ayab is an exception) have a double length option.
+Again, most electronics (ayab is an exception) have a double-length option.
 I began at the top of the repeat, working my way down.
-The pull down table menu may be used, or the shortcut: option key, down arrow for an exercise in “add row below”.
+The pull-down table menu may be used, or the shortcut: option key, down arrow for an exercise in “add row below”.
 One can verify that no rows have been skipped by checking on design row numbers on right.
 Punchcard knitters punch black squares.
-Electronic knitters have the option of drawing and programming the white squares as well, but followed by color reverse option prior to knitting the fabric.
+Electronic knitters have the option of drawing and programming the white squares as well but followed by the use of the color reverse option prior to knitting the fabric.